ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/interventions/index.rst

 can help organize a complex model, and the remainder of this document describes what a researcher might include for each section when using :ref:`this template <intervention_model_template>`.
-An example Intervention Model Document that uses this template is the :ref:`latent tuberculosis treatment intervention <intervention_latent_tuberculosis_treatment>`.
+An example intervention model document that uses this template is the :ref:`latent tuberculosis treatment intervention <intervention_latent_tuberculosis_treatment>`.